Operational Breakdown

 This is a realistic scenario, not a client case study.

 A founder-led agency has grown to 11 people and has started hiring more intentionally.
 The team is excited to bring in help, but onboarding still happens through a mix of shadowing, scattered documents, and quick context shared in Slack.
-New hires are welcomed warmly, but they still spend too long piecing together how the team actually works.

 What this looks like day to day